ligurio/awesome-openbsd/README.md

 - OpenSSH is a part of many commercial products
 - [RTMX](http://www.rtmx.com/) sells a version of OpenBSD which has a full complement of POSIX real-time features added to it.
-- [GeNUA](https://www.genua.de/) offers sophisticated IT security solutions based on OpenBSD: The two-tier GeNUGate system is the only firewall certified by the German Federal Office for Information Security (BSI) at E3 / high level under the ITSEC international standard.
+- [genua](https://www.genua.de/) offers sophisticated IT security solutions based on OpenBSD: The two-tier genugate system is the only firewall certified by the German Federal Office for Information Security (BSI) at E3 / high level under the ITSEC international standard.
 - [Fox-IT](https://www.fox-it.com/en/) delivers specialist security and